Every limited company (and any foreign company with a branch or office in the UK) must pay corporation tax on its profits.

 - What the plan is to get tax payments back on track.

-The tax authority will then come to a decision as to whether tax needs to be paid immediately or whether it will be possible to get tax payments back on track with more time.
+HM and Revenue will then come to a decision as to whether tax needs to be paid immediately or whether it will be possible to get tax payments back on track with more time.

 HMRC may agree to a Time to Pay or TTP arrangement where tax payments are made in instalments over a period of six to 12 months if it believes that the company can’t afford to pay in full now, but will be able to pay in the future.
 The company can set up a plan to pay in instalments by Direct Debit on dates that have been agreed with the tax authority.